wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 ```bash
 ls -R ~/wis2box-data/downloads
 ```

-Check the wis2downloader dashboard in Grafana to see the subscription removed.
-You should see the downloads stopping.

 !!! note "About GTS-to-WIS2 gateways"
     There are currently two GTS-to-WIS2 gateways currently publishing data through the WIS2 Global Broker and the Global Caches: